 To do this, the Extension Service created and staffed the Outdoor School program office.

-The Outdoor School program also supports the efforts of school districts and outdoor school providers to improve outdoor school for all students.
+The Outdoor School program also supports the efforts of public school districts and outdoor school providers to improve outdoor school for all students.

 We do this by:

 Outdoor school is a week of effective, inquiry-based science education in the field.

 Launched in 1957, outdoor school is an innovative field science program started in Southern Oregon.
 Within a few short years, pilot programs in other regions of Oregon took hold.
 In 1965, federal grants aided this process, leading to regional outdoor school programs.
 Communities across Oregon embraced this chance for students to move from classrooms to the outdoors to learn.
 By the 1970s, Outdoor school was being offered to students in school districts from the coast to the central high desert.

 Over the decades, these outdoor schools have been places for students to learn about the natural world.
 Topics of study have included soil, water, plants, animals, habitats, and natural cycles.
 Also highlighted have been natural sciences specific to the local community and economy.
 In the early years, outdoor school focused on conservation education and natural resources.
 Over time, the focus grew to include environmental education and science inquiry.
 All along, outdoor school has provided an interactive and engaging experience to students.